Angelina Jolie visits Pakistan as large areas remain underwater

 Angelina Jolie visits Pakistan as officials warn floodwaters could take ‘six months to recede’

-Hollywood star Angelina Jolie has arrived in Pakistan to support victims of the historic flooding which has impacted more than 33 million people.
+Hollywood star Angelina Jolie has arrived in Pakistan to support victims of the historic flooding, which has affected more than 33 million people.

 Register for free to continue reading